Everyman Notes & News

-A visual resource for collectors of the original Everyman's Library, a series of reprint classics published between 1906 and 1978 by J. M. Dent & Sons (London) and E. P. Dutton (New York).
-Supplements Terry Seymour's definitive and indispensable work: A Guide to Collecting Everyman's Library (2005) available from: Click this link or the image above to go to the main Site Index |
+A visual resource for collectors of the original Everyman's Library, a series of reprint classics published 1906-1982 by J. M. Dent & Sons (London) and E. P. Dutton (New York).
+Listed as one of "the best and most comprehensive online exhibits about books and manuscripts" by Fine Books and Collections (Spring 2010).
+Supplements Terry Seymour's definitive works, available from AuthorHouse: A Guide to Collecting Everyman's Library (2005) A Printing History of Everyman's Library 1906-1982 (2011) |

 Everyman Remembers